 Narcan (Project DAWN)

 Madison County Public Health is now a provider of Ohio’s Project DAWN (Deaths Avoided with Naloxone).
 Naloxone, or Narcan, is a medication that can reverse an opioid drug overdose and can save someone's life.
 Our purpose is to supply Narcan to individuals, and their loved ones, who are at risk of an opioid overdose.
 Kits are available at no cost after individuals receive a short training from our staff.
-Individual and group training appointments can be scheduled by calling Erin Fawley, Community Health Coordinator, at 740-852-3065 x1521.
+Individual and group training appointments can be scheduled by calling Edgar Solano, Community Health Educator, at 740-852-3065 x1528.

 WHAT: NARCAN or NALOXONE